ParadoxZero/notes/README.md

+# Notes and References

-Collection of notes and knowledge base.
-This is my obsidian vault with collection of how-to's, and other knowledge base for references.
+This is a Collection of notes and knowledge base.
+I use this as my obsidian vault.
+The knowledge is open source, but closed to contributions as this is my personal sync source.